Our Latin Thing

-Our Latin Thing (Nuestra Cosa Latina) was a 1972 documentary film directed by Leon Gast about the burgeoning Latin music scene in New York City.
-It focused on a concert put together by the management of Fania Records at Manhattan's Cheetah nightclub featuring a group of Fania artists called the Fania All-Stars.
-The film was distributed by A&R Film Distributors headed by Alex Masucci, Fania Records founder Jerry Masucci's younger brother and subsequent Fania Records Vice President, and Ray Aviles.
+Our Latin Thing (Nuestra Cosa Latina) is a 1972 documentary film directed by Leon Gast.
+The film documents New York City's emerging Latin music scene, centering on a Fania All-Stars concert organized by Fania Records management at Manhattan's Cheetah nightclub.
+The film was distributed by A&R Film Distributors, headed by Alex Masucci (Fania Records founder Jerry Masucci's younger brother and Fania Records vice president) and Ray Aviles.